 But why the sartorial fall from grace?
 According to some of Twitter's most curious GoT fans, it wasn't just her life that Jon Snow took from her — he took down her style, too.

 @Maddaenerys says that "[Dany's] sense of fashion downgraded when she was with [Jon] anyway, she's much better alone.
 Don't @ me."
 A little too late, girl, but we like the sentiment.
-Similarly, @mirademar calls out the show for trading in Dany's classic Targaryen dresses in favour of boring, white Northern clothing.
+Similarly, @mirademar calls out the show for trading in Dany's classic Targaryen dresses in favor of boring, white Northern clothing.
 Some users are going as far as to say that the entire show's been on a nosedive since mid-way through its fifth season (case in point: those Starbucks cups).
 Either way, there's no denying that the old Dany wouldn't have been caught dead (literally) in a plain black leather dress if she had anything to say about it.

 Scroll on to see what exactly the Twitterverse has to say about the downward spiral that was Game of Thrones (Dany's style included).